29 Different Types of Flies in South Carolina

 9. Elm Sawfly

-Elm sawflies (Cimbex americanus) are a type of fly found in South Carolina and across much of the United States.
-They get their name because they typically feed on elm tree leaves.
+Elm sawflies (Cimbex americanus) fly in South Carolina and across much of the United States.

 Although they don’t cause significant damage to the tree, their presence can be annoying as they consume large amounts of foliage.